pavelzbornik/orcid-dump-csv/README.md

 Further information about the dump is available at [Bulk data integration guide](https://info.orcid.org/documentation/integration-guide/working-with-bulk-data/), the 2021 file is missing in the list, but is available in the section on  [Public data file use policy](https://info.orcid.org/public-data-file-use-policy/)

 ### XSD documentation of the XML files in the dump
 XML files use the same structure as ORCID API and therefore the XSD files available at [ORCID GitHub](https://github.com/ORCID/orcid-model/tree/master/src/main/resources/record_2.1) are the base information source.
-For simplicity of use, some ORCID XSD templates are included in `xsd` folder of this repo.

 ## How the script works